 Federal LE Tactical HST 9mm +P 124 Grain JHP

 For duty and serious self-defense application, plus-pressure, or “+P” cartridges are the norm.
 As a caution, make sure your firearm is rated for +P before firing them or disastrous results can occur.

 The Federal LE HST 9mm is a mean round, pushing along at a powerful 1,200ft/s with nearly 400ft/lbs of energy.
 There’s a reason law enforcement agencies use Federal HST ammo on the job, it’s reliable, consistent and deadly.

 Hornady is the household name in good ammunition and that is so because they deliver.
 The Custom 124gr XTP is a pit bull; it goes for the throat and never lets go.
 They are designed to put the target down with as few rounds as possible.
 You can expect velocity of 1,110ft/s in the standard pressure 124gr XTP, with 339ft/lbs of energy to stop the threat on the spot.

 Capacity, Recoil, & Reliability: Is 9mm The Perfect Handgun?

 At the beginning of this post, the question was posed of whether or not you should buy a 9mm and if it is a reliable self-defense sidearm.
 Yes, it is a true contender.
 With good ammunition, it has no problem putting down threats quickly and efficiently.
-Modern 9mm loads are consistently more powerful and accurate than the .38 Special with less felt recoil and about three times the capacity.
-Also, carbines in this chambering have become very popular due to the low cost of ammunition, and good terminal ballistics for targets under 200 lbs, all in a package with almost no felt recoil and much less noise than a rifle caliber carbine.
+The best 9mm ammo is consistently more powerful and accurate than .38 Special.
+With less felt recoil and about three times the capacity.
+Also, carbines in this chambering have become very popular due to the low cost of ammunition.
+Good terminal ballistics for targets under 200 lbs, make it a viable self-defense option.
+All in a package with almost no felt recoil and much less noise than a rifle caliber carbine.